rsp/getnode/README.md

 ----
 There is still a lot to do to make this script more useful.

-The default installation prefix will change and more shortcuts will be added.
+* The default installation prefix will change and more shortcuts will be added.

-There should be an option to build without SSL and maybe without testing.
+* There should be an option to build without SSL and maybe without testing.
+* There will be an option to automatically `make install`.
+* There will be option to automatically answer Yes to any question.
+* There will be a way to supply the correct SHA-1 checksum to verify against.

 This is an early version, use it at your own risk.